-References to web site addresses presented herein are for informational purposes only and may be in the form of a hyperlink solely for the reader's convenience.
-Unless specified otherwise, such web sites and the information or links contained therein are not incorporated into, and are not part of, this Official Statement for purposes of, and as that term is defined in, SEC rule 15c2-12.
+References in this Official Statement to statutes, laws, rules, regulations, resolutions, agreements, reports and documents do not purport to be comprehensive or definitive, and all such references are qualified in their entirety by reference to the particular document, the full text of which may contain qualifications of and exceptions to statements made herein.
+In addition, references to web site addresses presented herein are for informational purposes only and may be in the form of a hyperlink solely for the reader's convenience.
+Unless specified otherwise, such web sites and the information or links contained therein are not incorporated into, and are not a part of, this Official Statement for purposes of Rule 15c2-12 of the Securities Exchange Act of 1934, as amended.
+This Official Statement is submitted in connection with the sale of the Bonds referred to herein and may not be reproduced or used, in whole or in part, for any other purpose.